-To enroll a Dependent who becomes eligible to enroll after you became a Subscriber, you must submit a Company-approved enrollment application to your Group as described in this "Adding New Dependents to an Existing Account" section.
+To enroll a Dependent who becomes eligible to enroll after you became a Subscriber, you must submit an enrollment application as described in this "Adding New Dependents to an Existing Account" section.

-Newborns, newly adopted children, children newly placed for adoption, or newly placed foster children are covered for 31 days after birth, adoption, placement for adoption, or placement for foster care.
-In order for coverage to continue beyond this 31-day period, you must submit an enrollment application to your Group within 31 days after the date of birth, adoption, placement for adoption, or placement for foster care if additional Premium is required to add the Dependent.
-If additional Premium is not required, the application requirement is waived; however, please notify your Group and Member Services, to add the child to your Plan.
+Newborns, newly adopted children, children newly placed for adoption, or newly placed foster children are covered for the first 31 days after birth, adoption, placement for adoption, or placement for foster care.
+In order for coverage to continue beyond this 31-day period, you must submit an enrollment application within

+60 days after the date of birth, adoption, placement for adoption, or placement for foster care if additional Premium is required to add the Dependent.
+If additional Premium is not required, the application requirement is waived; however, please notify Member Services, to add the child to your Plan.

-To add all other newly eligible Dependents (such as a new Spouse), you must submit an enrollment application to your Group within 30 days after the qualifying event.
+To add all other newly eligible Dependents (such as a new Spouse), you must submit an enrollment application within 60 days after the qualifying event.
+Enrollment in this Plan is subject to our verification of your eligibility.